cgfulton/how-to/openshift/4.6/compliance-operator.md

 ```

 ### Create Namespace
-For this exercise we will be creating a unique namespace, `how-to-moderate`, to deploy the [compliance-operator](https://github.com/openshift/compliance-operator).
+We will be creating a new namespace, `how-to-moderate`, to deploy the [compliance-operator](https://github.com/openshift/compliance-operator).

-Create the `how-to-moderate` namespace  using the following command:
+Create the namespace using the following command:
 ```bash
 oc new-project how-to-moderate
 ```